Comprehensive Elder Law Services Addressing a Full Range of Legal Issues

 1. Review the will: If the testator included a will in their estate, reviewing it can tell you which assets will go to which beneficiaries.
 You can typically find their will in your local probate court after the testator dies.
 Suppose the testator didn’t have a will.
 In that case, you can review Pennsylvania’s intestate laws to determine how your loved one’s assets will get distributed.

 3. Pay off any debts or taxes on the estate: As an executor, you can approach this in several ways.
 First, you can pay off all debts and taxes upfront before distributing any assets to beneficiaries.
 You can also distribute the assets to heirs and have them pay off their portion of the debts and taxes on the assets they obtained.
 Figuring out which option is best for you and the beneficiaries can take time and effort.
-Our lawyers can help you determine the appropriate option based on your circumstances.
+Our Pennsylvania probate and estate administration attorneys can help you determine the appropriate option based on your circumstances.

 You have a lot of responsibility as an executor.
 Following these steps can help you keep everything organized and ease the estate administration process.
 To learn more about how we can help, call our Pittsburgh office at 412-567-1236.